yeet CLI

 yeet info <svc> --format=json

---format=json-pretty for machine-readable output.
+--format=json-pretty for machine-readable output with structured port

 Roll back to the previous generation if available.